boquila/boquilahub/README.md

 | directml  | DirectML execution provider for Windows x86/x64 targets with dedicated GPUs       | Requires DirectX 12 support and dedicated GPUs                     |On the way |
 | qnn       | Qualcomm AI Engine Direct SDK execution provider for Qualcomm chipsets            |                                                                     |On the way  |

+## Tech stack

+We use [Flutter](https://github.com/flutter/flutter) for the UI and [Rust](https://github.com/rust-lang/rust) for the inference pipeline

+## Open source?

+In the future, we'll be fully open source.
+Right now, you can see the UI code.